ParallelLLC/VECTOR/README.md

 # Vector (Issue-Conditioned Discovery & Ranking)

 A data science & engineering pipeline to discover, score, and export influencer audiences by issue.
-Designed as a clear, auditable baseline for commercial and research.

-> ⚖️ **Use responsibly**: This template is for general marketing, research, and public-interest information campaigns.
+Designed as a clear, auditable baseline for commercial and research in general marketing, R&D, and public-interest information campaigns.

 > It **must not** be used to target or persuade voters or specific political demographics.

 ## What it does